Maui Brown Water Advisory: Can You Snorkel After Rain?

 • You’re near a stream mouth, drainage ditch, canal, or storm drain.

-• You (or someone in your group) is higher-risk (kids who swallow water, older adults, pregnancy, immunocompromised).
+• You (or someone in your group) are higher-risk (kids who swallow water, older adults, pregnant, immunocompromised).

-How To Check Water Quality And Beach Safety Today
+How To Check Maui Water Quality And Beach Safety Today

 Here’s the move we recommend before you drive across the island chasing “maybe-clear” water.